kamranmuazzam/aca-demia/pages/Placenta Praevia.md

 ICD-11_Code::
 tags:: #Disease

-- #definition When the placenta is implanted partially or completely over the lower uterine segment (over and adjacent to the internal os) it is called placenta previa #obspc
+- #definition When the placenta is implanted partially or completely over the lower uterine segment (over and adjacent to the internal os) it is called placenta previa #obs-prof-card
-- # Morbidly Adherent Placenta #obspw #unanswered
+- # Morbidly Adherent Placenta #obs-prof-written #unanswered
   - q : name 3 morbidly adherent placenta
 - ## Etiology
   background-color:: blue